Vivianstats/scImpute/README.md

          infile = "csv",           # format of input file outfile = "csv",          # format of output file out_dir = "./",           # full path to output directory
-         drop_thre = 0.5,          # threshold set on dropout probability
+         labeled = FALSE,          # cell type labels not available drop_thre = 0.5,          # threshold set on dropout probability
+         Kcluster = 2,             # 2 cell subpopulations
          ncores = 10)              # number of cores used in parallel computation
 ```

-This function will create a new file `scimpute_count.csv` in `out_dir` to store the imputed count matrix.
+This function returns the column indices of outlier cells, and creates a new file `scimpute_count.csv` in `out_dir` to store the imputed count matrix.
 For detailed usage, please refer to the package [manual](https://github.com/Vivianstats/scImpute/blob/master/inst/docs/) or [vignette](https://github.com/Vivianstats/scImpute/blob/master/vignettes/scImpute-vignette.Rmd).